Asimov-Chuang/DeepHalo/6ydQ-3.md

 Thank you for the thoughtful comment.
 We encourage the reviewer to examine Figure 1 to better understand how DeepHalo captures interpretable and structured halo effects.

+We wish to note that this classical hypothetical dataset has been widely used in literature from the definition of Halo effect is proposed (Park and Hahn [1998], Batsell and Polking, [1985]) due to its simplicity and clarity, making it a standard example for validating interpretability.
+Indeed, this experiment is conducted in a featureless setting, where no item features are used, demonstrating that DeepHalo can extract meaningful interaction effects purely from set-level preferences.

 Subfigure (b) visualizes the relative halo effect exerted by different subsets of items (horizontal axis) on the utility gap between competing item pairs (vertical axis).
 The rightmost column (∅) represents the baseline utility differences between item pairs in the absence of any contextual influence.
 For example, the strong baseline signal in pairs (1,2) and (3,4) corresponds to stable preferences such as Pepsi over Coke and 7-Up over Sprite, which are also clearly reflected in the observed market shares (Subfigure a).
 The leftmost column (item 1) shows a strong negative halo effect from Pepsi onto Coke: the presence of item 1 (Pepsi) reduces item 2’s (Coke’s) competitiveness when it is competing with item 3 or 4.
 Similarly, item 3 (7-Up) exerts a negative contextual effect on item 4 (Sprite) when competing with other items.

-Crucially, this experiment is conducted in a featureless setting, where no item features are used, demonstrating that DeepHalo can extract meaningful interaction effects purely from set-level preferences.
-We also wish to note that this classical hypothetical dataset has been widely used in literature from the definition of Halo effect is proposed (Park and Hahn [1998], Batsell and Polking, [1985]) due to its simplicity and clarity, making it a standard example for validating interpretability.